-Cheryl A. Bachelder is a passionate restaurant industry executive serving as the CEO Popeyes® Louisiana Kitchen, Inc. Cheryl is known for her crisp strategic thinking, franchisee-focused approach, superior financial performance and the development of outstanding leaders and teams.
+Cheryl A. Bachelder is the former CEO Popeyes® Louisiana Kitchen, Inc. and author of Dare to Serve: How to Drive Superior Results by Serving Others.
+She is known for her crisp strategic thinking, franchisee-focused approach, superior financial performance and the development of outstanding leaders and teams.

-Cheryl joined Popeyes, Louisiana Kitchen, Inc. in November 2007 after serving as an active member of the Board for a year.
-She brings more than 35 years of experience in brand building, operations and public-company management at companies like Yum Brands, Domino's Pizza, RJR Nabisco, The Gillette Company and The Procter & Gamble Company.
+Cheryl joined Popeyes Louisiana Kitchen, Inc. in November 2007 after serving as an active member of the board for a year.
+She amassed more than 35 years of experience in brand building, operations and public-company management at companies like Yum Brands, Domino's Pizza, RJR Nabisco, The Gillette Company and The Procter & Gamble Company.

-Ms. Bachelder has served as a member of Popeyes Louisiana Kitchen, Inc.'s Board of Directors since November 2006 and also serves on the Board of Directors for Pier 1 Imports, Inc. since 2012, and the advisory board of Agile Pursuits Franchising, Inc., a wholly owned subsidiary of Procter & Gamble, since 2009.
-She served on the Board of Directors for True Value Company from 2007–2012 and on the Board of the National Restaurant Association May 2009–2012.
-She has over eight years of board experience and serves as Compensation Committee Chair at Pier 1 Imports, Inc.
+Cheryl has served on the board of directors for Pier 1 Imports, Inc. since 2012, and the advisory board of Agile Pursuits Franchising, Inc., a wholly owned subsidiary of Procter & Gamble, since 2009.
+She served on the Board of Directors for True Value Company from 2007–2012 and on the Board of the National Restaurant Association May 2009–2012 and Popeyes in 2006.

-Prior to serving as Popeyes CEO, Ms. Bachelder has revitalized brand performance in both retail and consumer goods companies.
+Prior to serving as Popeyes CEO, Cheryl revitalized brand performance in both retail and consumer goods companies.
 She was president and chief concept officer for KFC Corporate (2001-2003) creating growth plans for the U.S. business in collaboration with the franchise owners.

-From 1995 to 2000, Ms. Bachelder served as vice president of marketing and product development for Domino's Pizza, Inc. She was the brand architect responsible for contemporizing the restaurant chain's image, and launching the innovative Heatwave bag which improved product quality and drove strong same-store sales growth for five consecutive years across 5,400 units.
+From 1995 to 2000, Cheryl served as vice president of marketing and product development for Domino's Pizza, Inc. She was the brand architect responsible for contemporizing the restaurant chain's image and launching the innovative Heatwave bag that improved product quality and drove strong same-store sales growth for five consecutive years across 5,400 units.

-Prior to her restaurant experience, Ms. Bachelder served as general manager of the LifeSavers Division of RJR Nabisco.
+Prior to her restaurant experience, Cheryl served as general manager of the LifeSavers Division of RJR Nabisco.
 Her early career years included brand management roles at The Gillette Company and The Procter & Gamble Company.

 In 2012, Cheryl was recognized as Leader of the Year by the Women's Foodservice Forum and received the highest industry award, the Silver Plate, for the quick service restaurant sector, presented by the International Food Manufacturer's Association.
 Cheryl was also recognized as a 2012 Nation's Restaurant News' Golden Chain Award recipient.
 The Wall Street Journal recently featured a full page story on the Popeyes turnaround (March 10, 2014).

-Ms. Bachelder holds a Bachelor of Science degree in Business Administration and a Masters of Business Administration in Finance and Marketing from the Kelley School of Business at Indiana University.
-She is married thirty three years to Chris Bachelder and they have three grown daughters.
+Cheryl holds a bachelor’s degree in business administration and an MBA in finance and marketing from the Kelley School of Business at Indiana University.
+She has been married for 39 years to Chris Bachelder and they have three grown daughters.